tvsnarayana/tech-interview-handbook/algorithms/README.md

   mask |= (1 << (ord(c) - ord('a')))
 ~~~

-- To determine if two strings have common characters, perform & and the two bitmasks and if the result is non-zero, the two strings do have common characters. `mask_a & mask_b > 0`
+- To determine if two strings have common characters, perform `&` on the two bitmasks and if the result is non-zero, the two strings do have common characters. `mask_a & mask_b > 0`

-**Anagrams**
+**Anagram**

 - Determine if two strings are anagrams:
   - Sorting both strings should produce the same resulting string.
   - If we map each character to a prime number and the whole string is mapped to the multiples of all the prime numbers of its characters, anagrams should have the same multiple.
   - Frequency counting of characters will help to determine if two strings are anagrams.
-- When question is about anagrams, usually can use hash map.
+- When the question is about anagrams, you can usually use a hash map as the order does not matter.
-- When you need to compare things regardless of order (like anagram), you may consider hash, hash map.

-**Palindromes**
+**Palindrome**

+- The order within the string matters, so hash maps are usually not helpful.
 - Determine if a string is a palindrome:
   - Reverse the string and it should be the same as itself.
-  - Have two pointers that start at start and end of the string, move inwards till they meet.
+  - Have two pointers at the start and end of the string, move inwards till they meet.
 All the characters should be the same.
+- When a question asks to count the number of palindromes, a common trick is to have two pointer that move outwards, away from the middle.
+Note that palindromes can be even/odd length, and that for each middle character, you would need to check twice, once including the character, and once without.
+  - For substrings, you can terminate early once there is no match.
+  - For subsequences, use dynamic programming as there are overlapping subproblems.
+Check out [here](https://leetcode.com/problems/longest-palindromic-subsequence/).

 **Dictionary (List of words)**